-<Put VSEM Link here>.

 #Hint: Refer to Ford RE Wiki – Stakeholder List on how to create a stakeholder list.
 The stakeholder list should be stored in VSEM in the pseudo folder “General Data Artifacts” of the corresponding feature / function / component.

+Target Vehicle Programs (initial)

+Global (migration) integration plan drafted for this proposed feature.